tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Tree Diagram

-{{fig-te-tree}} shows the tree diagram of depth=4 for the generic TE YANG data model defined in the 'ietf-te' module.
+{{fig-te-tree}} shows the YANG tree diagram of depth=4 for the TE YANG module in 'ietf-te'.
 The full tree diagram is shown in {{AppendixB}}.

 ~~~~~~~~~~~
 {::include ../../te/ietf-te-02.tree}
 ~~~~~~~~~~~
-{: #fig-te-tree title="Tree diagram of depth-4 of TE Tunnel YANG data model"}
+{: #fig-te-tree title="Tree diagram of depth-4 of TE Tunnels"}

 ## YANG Module

-The generic TE YANG module 'ietf-te' imports the following modules:
+The TE YANG module 'ietf-te' imports the following modules:

 - ietf-te-types defined in {{!I-D.draft-ietf-teas-rfc8776-update}}
 - ietf-yang-types and ietf-inet-types defined in {{!RFC9911}}